parthmital/Masters-Abroad/README.md

 # Masters Abroad 2027 Planning Snapshot

 **Data status:** Country level immigration, market fit, resume alignment and source link audit refreshed on 19 July 2026 India time.
 Programme fees were last checked against official sources on 16 July 2026 unless a programme note says otherwise.
+Budget filtering was added on 19 July 2026 using the tuition figures already present in this file.
 This is a Fall 2027 or later planning snapshot.
 Fees, visa rules, salary thresholds and scholarships can change before enrolment or graduation.

 **Profile used:** VIT B.Tech CSE 2023 to 2027, 8.75 CGPA, IELTS 8, production full-stack ERP work, AI engineering internship, computer vision, LLM and medical imaging projects, no stated GRE, Fall 2027 or later intake only, and a stated priority of permanent settlement plus ROI.

 Costs are tuition only.
 They exclude rent, food, health cover, visa charges, flights, deposits and an emergency buffer.
 The country range uses the programme tables below and excludes rows explicitly marked as admission backups.

+Budget treatment: no exact maximum budget is stated, so this plan uses tuition-only bands.
+A core budget is up to INR 35 lakh, a stretch budget is INR 35 to 50 lakh, and a high-cost budget is above INR 50 lakh.
+Programmes above INR 50 lakh should need a scholarship, a shorter route, unusually strong employment upside, or a clear family funding plan before they are treated as practical choices.

 Visa difficulty means the combined difficulty of getting the initial student visa, keeping valid post-study status, moving into skilled work permission and reaching permanent settlement.
 It is not only the first student visa.